Skip to content

 There’s been much debate about the time the president needs to commit to the ICE.

-In the early years, as president (elect) the commitment is the same as any trustee - around 20 days per year.
+The initial commitment is the same as for other trustees at around 20 days per year.

-As president the commitment rises sharply and, realistically, is probably at least two days per week.
+As president, the commitment rises substantially and is typically two to three days per week.

 What are the requirements to be ICE president?